AllskyTeam/allsky/README.md

 			* `SSH_KEY_FILE`: path to a SSH private key.
 When `scp` is used for uploads, this identify file will be used to establish the secure connection.
 		* There are fewer writes to the SD card, saving wear and tear.
 		* Several variables in the `config/config.sh` file were renamed.
 It's important to NOT simply copy that file from an old release to the new one.
-		* Common code between the ZWO and RPi versions was moved to the `allsky_common.cpp` file, making Allsky easier to maintain.
+		* A LOT of common code between the ZWO and RPi versions was moved to the `allsky_common.cpp` file, making Allsky easier to maintain.
 		* Many minor enhancements were made.
 	* WebUI:
 		* The WebUI is now installed as part of the Allsky installation.
 The [allsky-portal](https://github.com/thomasjacquin/allsky-portal) repository will be removed.
-		* The WebUI and Allsky Website are now installed in ~/allsky/html and ~/allsky/html/allsky, respectively.
+		* The WebUI and Allsky Website are now installed in `~/allsky/html` and `~/allsky/html/allsky`, respectively.
 Any images in the old locations are moved to the new locations when upgrading to this release.
+		* New links on the left side:
+			* **Overlay Editor** allows you to drag and drop what text and images you want overlayed on the images.
+This is a **significant** improvement over the old mechanism; the new way lets you vary the font size, color, rotation, etc. for everything you add and let you use variables in the text which gets replaced at run-time, e.g., the time.
+			* **Module Editor** allows you to specify what actions should take place after an image has been saved, for example, add an overlay or count the number of stars.
+Users can add (and hopefully share) their own modules.
+		* The "Camera Settings" link was renamed to "Allsky Settings" since there are non-camera settings there.
 		* Minimum, maximum, and default values are now correct for all camera models.
 		* The **Focus Metric** setting in the WebUI is now available for ZWO cameras.
 		* The "Editor" page can edit the Allsky Website's configuration file(s) if you have the website installed on your Pi.
 This is the preferred way to edit the configuration file(s), since the editor performs basic syntax checking.
 		* Some errors that appear in the `/var/log/allsky.log` file also appear in the WebUI so you don't miss them.
 Currently this is limited to Allsky Map data errors, but will be expanded in the future.
-		* The order of items in the "Camera Settings" page changed slightly.
 		* Buttons in the "Dark" mode are now darker.
 		* Several minor enhancements were made.
 	* Allsky Website:
 		* The home page can be customized:
-			* You can specify the order and contents of the icons on the left side.
-The overlay icon (Casseopea icon) only appears after you've set the overlay to match the stars.
+			* You can specify the order and contents of the icons on the left side.  **NOTE**: The constellation overlay icon (Casseopeia icon) only appears after you've set the overlay to match your stars.
 			* You can specify the order and contents of the popout that appears when clicking on the camera icon.
 For example, you could add a link to local weather or to pictures of your allsky camera.
 			* You can set a background image.
 			* You can add an optional link to a personal website at the top of the page.
 			* You can add a border around the image to have it stand out on the page.
 			* You can hide the "Make Your Own" link on the bottom right of the page.
+		* The two configuration files (`config.js` and `virtualsky.json`) were combined into `configuration.json`, which can be edited via the **Editor** link in the WebUI.
+This file is significantly larger than the old files due to all the customization that's now possible.
 		* Timelapse video thumbnails can be created on the Pi and uploaded to a remote server.
-This resolves issues with most remote servers that don't support creating thumbnails.
+This resolves issues with remote servers that don't support creating thumbnails.
 See the `TIMELAPSE_UPLOAD_THUMBNAIL` setting.
 		* The Timelapse, Keogram, and Startrails pages now have titles so it's obvious what you're looking at.
 		* You can specify a different width and height (`overlayWidth` and `overlayHeight`) for the constellation overlay instead of only a square (`overlaySize`, which has been deprecated).
 This can be helpful when trying to get the overlay to line up with the actual stars.
 		* The **virtualsky** program that draws the constellation overlay was updated to the latest release.
 This added some new settings, including the ability to specify the opacity of the overlay.
 It also adds a small box with a question mark in it when viewing the overlay; clicking on the icon brings up a list of commands you can perforrm.